BaccanoMob/actilde/README.md

 > [!IMPORTANT]
 > IME needs the cursor on search box first.
 Remember to use the arrows to focus, if the search box is out of focus at any point before typing the query.

-## The search box disappeared when I clicked/entered something?

-This can happen when opening from search box.
-I tried my best to fix it as much as could.

-Well, if you come across it, you need to press <kbd>Escape</kbd> (for desktops/with keyboard) or reload (for any devices) to get the search box back.

 ## Docker